Janet Jackson Sparks A Huge Smile In Loose-Fitted Jumpsuit During Australian Tour

 She currently is in Honolulu, Hawaii, performing her final concerts of the decade.

-Five hours ago, the “What Have You Done For Me Lately” chart-topper posted a boomerang of herself on Instagram in rehearsals with her dancers ahead of the first show there.
+Five hours ago, the “What Have You Done For Me Lately” chart-topper posted a boomerang on Instagram of herself in rehearsals with her dancers ahead of the first show there.

 Jackson will perform a total of three shows at the Blaisdell Arena in Hawaii and announced that Ana Vee will be her support act.
 Earlier this month, Janet shared a mini video clip of herself singing one of Ana’s songs, “HAWAI’I,” and fans at the time suggested she should be her opening act.